osrf/gazebo_tutorials/model_editor/tutorial.md

 The editor is composed of the following 2 areas:

-* The **Palette** on the left where you can select links and insert them into the scene to build the model.
+* The **Palette** on the left has two tabs.
+The `Insert` tab lets you insert parts (links and other models) into the scene to build the model.
+The `Model` tab displays a list of all the parts that make up the model you are building.

 * The **3D View** on the right where you can see a preview of your model and interact with it to edit its properties and create joints between links.

 The GUI tools on the top toolbar can be used to manipulate joints and links in the 3D View.

 # Add Links